root-project/web/manual/graphs/index.md

 ### Fitting a TMultiGraph

-When graphs are stored in a {% include ref class="TMultiGraph" %} they considered as a single set of point by the [fitting mechanism](https://root.cern/doc/master/classTMultiGraph.html#MG02).
+When graphs are stored in a {% include ref class="TMultiGraph" %} they are considered as a single set of point by the [fitting mechanism](https://root.cern/doc/master/classTMultiGraph.html#MG02).

 ## Automatic coloring